marklogic-community/corb2/README.md

 * **EXPORT-FILE-TOP-CONTENT** (used by `com.marklogic.developer.corb.PreBatchUpdateFileTask` to insert content at the top of EXPORT-FILE-NAME before batch process starts.
 If it includes the string @URIS\_BATCH\_REF, it is replaced by the batch reference returned by URIS-MODULE)
 * **EXPORT-FILE-BOTTOM-CONTENT** (used by com.marklogic.developer.corb.PostBatchUpdateFileTask to append content to EXPORT-FILE-NAME after batch process is complete)
 * **EXPORT_FILE_AS_ZIP** (if true, PostBatchUpdateFileTask compresses the output file as a zip file)
 * **URIS-REPLACE-PATTERN** (one or more replace patterns for URIs - Used by java to truncate the length of URIs on the client side, typically to reduce java heap size in very large batch jobs, as the CoRB java client holds all the URIS in memory while processing is in progress.
 If truncated, XQUERY-MODULE needs to reconstruct the URI before trying to do `fn:doc()` to fetch the document.
 Usage: `URIS-REPLACE-PATTERN=pattern1,replace1,pattern2,replace2,...)`
-  *Example:*
+  **Example:**
   `URIS-REPLACE-PATTERN=/com/marklogic/sample/,,.xml,`  (Replace /com/marklogic/sample/ and .xml with empty strings.
 So, Corb client only need to cache the id '1234' instead of the entire URI /com/marklogic/sample/1234.xml.
-In the transform XQUERY-MODULE, we need to do `let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml"))`
+In the transform XQUERY-MODULE, we need to do `let $URI := fn:concat("/com/marklogic/sample/",$URI,".xml")`)
 * **XCC-CONNECTION-RETRY-LIMIT** (Number attempts to connect to ML before giving up - default is 3)
 * **XCC-CONNECTION-RETRY-INTERVAL** (in seconds - Time interval in seconds between retry attempts - default is 60)
 * **BATCH-SIZE** (default is 1.
 Number of uris to be executed in single transform.
 If more than 1, transform module will receive a delimited string as URI variable and which needs to be tokenized to get individual uris.
 Default delimiter is ';' which can be overwritten with the option BATCH-URI-DELIM below)
-  Example Transform:
+  **Sample code for transform:**
-  `declare variable URI as xs:string exernal;
+  `declare variable URI as xs:string exernal;`
   `let $all-uris := fn:tokenize($URI,";")`
-* **BATCH-URI-DELIM** (Optional i.e., if default delimiter ';' cannot be used to join multiple URIS when BATCH-SIZE is greater than 1.)
+* **BATCH-URI-DELIM** (Optional i.e., if default delimiter `';'` cannot be used to join multiple URIS when BATCH-SIZE is greater than 1.)
 * **FAIL-ON-ERROR** (Default is true.
 If false, corb job will not fail and exit if the transform module throws xquery error after the first URI is successfully run.
 This option will not handle repeated connection failures)
 * **ERROR-FILE-NAME** (Optional.
 Used when FAIL-ON-ERROR is false.
 If specified, the errored URIs along with error messages will be written to this file.
-Uses BATCH-URI-DELIM or default ';' to seperate URI and error message)
+Uses BATCH-URI-DELIM or default `';'` to seperate URI and error message)

 ### Alternate XCC connection configuration
 * **XCC-USERNAME** (Required if XCC-CONNECTION-URI is not specified)